wso2/docs-security/en/docs/security-processes/secure-software-development-process.md

 #### Dynamic Analysis
 Dynamic Analysis is used to search for software vulnerabilities when the code is in operation mode.
 The analysis is performed when the application is running.

-[WSO2 uses Qualys Web Application Scanner (Qualys WAS)](https://www.qualys.com/apps/web-app-scanning/) for dynamic security scanning.
+WSO2 uses [Qualys Web Application Scanner (Qualys WAS)](https://www.qualys.com/apps/web-app-scanning/), [Invicti](https://www.invicti.com/web-vulnerability-scanner/) and [Burp Suite Professional](https://portswigger.net/burp/pro) for dynamic security scanning.

 #### Third-Party Dependency Analysis
 Security vulnerabilities identified in third-party dependencies may affect the security of the product.
 WSO2 prevent such security impacts that could occur due to third-party dependencies at a few stages.

 It is essential to prevent the introduction of new third-party dependencies with known security vulnerabilities.
 Therefore, with any _third-party dependency approval request_ it is essential to attach the [OWASP Dependency Check](https://owasp.org/www-project-dependency-check/) report, adhering to the **[Introducing New External Dependencies]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-secure-coding/#introducing-new-external-dependencies)** section of the [WSO2 Secure Coding Guidelines]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/introduction/).

 New security vulnerabilities related to third-party dependencies may get identified and fixed at any given time.
 Therefore, continuously monitor different sources to identify if a new vulnerability has been identified or fixed.
+WSO2 uses the following tools for this analysis:
+- [FOSSA](https://fossa.com/) for scanning product distributions and application dependencies in cloud pipelines
+- [JFrog Xray](https://jfrog.com/xray/) for scanning product container images
+- [Trivy](https://trivy.dev/) for scanning container images in cloud pipelines

-WSO2 uses the [OWASP Dependency Track](https://owasp.org/www-project-dependency-track/) for this purpose with product versions released after Q1 2020.
-The [National Vulnerability Database (NVD)](https://nvd.nist.gov/vuln) is queried for third-party dependency issues and alerts will be generated if a new issue has been identified.
-It is required to update the dependency or add a mitigation comment explaining why the relevant vulnerability does not apply to the product.
+The [National Vulnerability Database (NVD)](https://nvd.nist.gov/vuln) and other proprietary databases maintained by the mentioned scanner vendors are queried for third-party dependency issues and alerts will be generated if a new issue has been identified.
+It is required to update the dependency.
+When updating the dependency is not an option due to any major complications a [CVE Justification](../security-announcements/cve-justifications/index.md) should be published explaining why the relevant vulnerability does not negatively affect security of the products.
+Such justification should explain the complications related to the update process requiring such justification to be published.

 #### Mandatory checks during releases

 ![release-process-sec-checks](../assets/images/product-security/release-process-sec-checks.png)

-To request a security scan (Veracode, Qualys or Dependency Track), product teams create an issue in the internal security GitHub project, attach the related product pack, and send an email notification to <security-leads-group@wso2.com>, with a reference to the corresponding GitHub issue.

 Even though security scans can be scheduled at any time, based on the requests from the product teams, it is mandatory to perform all three scan types (static scan, dynamic scan, third-party dependency scan) before a product release.
 This involves the following: